monimoyd/panoptic_image_segmentation_with_detr/README.md

-In this project I have learned how to prepare engineering materials dataset, right from image collection to annotation using CVT tool.
+In this project I have learned how to prepare engineering materials dataset, right from image collection to annotation using cvat tool.
 Next, I cleaned and prepared dataset by applying DETR panoptic segmentation code to get ground truth for stuff.
 Next, I did fine tuning using DETR model.
 This project gave me exposure to end to end Object detection.